ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Several questions remain however:

-1. Didn't we say in the last lecture that using `hash mod N` is not a good strategy because if `N` changes, then you have to move all your data around?
+1. Didn't we say in the last lecture that using `hash mod N` is not a good strategy because if `N` changes, then you have rearrange all your data around?
 1. How did the data get from machines <code>M<sub>1</sub></code>, <code>M<sub>2</sub></code> and <code>M<sub>3</sub></code> over to <code>R<sub>1</sub></code> and <code>R<sub>2</sub></code>?
 1. What happens to the output of the `R` machines - where does that go?

 ### Doesn't `hash mod N` Introduce Problems if `N` Changes?

 In the case of Amazon Dynamo, a naïve implementation of `hash mod N` will certainly lead to problems if `N` changes.
 This is because you are working in an online environment in which it is very difficult (impossible?) to predict the expected data volume; therefore, you must be able to scale rapidly (I.E. add new nodes, thus changing `N`) in order to handle spikes in request volume.
-Contrast this however with Google's MapReduce environment, and you find you're working in an offline situation where you already know exactly how much data your current batch will be processing.
+Contrast this however with Google's MapReduce environment and you find you're working in an offline situation where you already know exactly how much data your current batch will be processing.
 Therefore, since you know you're working is a stable environment, you can scale the number of `M` and `R` machines accordingly.

 There is, of course, the possibility that a machine could fail.
 So, MapReduce uses a check-pointing strategy that allows for a new machine to take over the computation from the failed machine's last check point.
 That way, only a minimal amount of reworking is needed in order to continue with forward progress.